nus-cs2103-AY2223S2/ip/docs/README.md

 [D][ ][ ] quiz (by: Jan-01-2023)
 ```

-### Adds a event task
+### Add a event task
-A event task is a task to be done, that has a starting date and an ending date.
+A event task is a task that has a starting date and an ending date.
 An event task is represented by a 'E' in the first box.

 Input format: